shmibblez/fx/README.md

 # Fx

 FX lets you make audio effects chains on pretty much any device that can load websites and run javascript.
+[TODO: add link here]

 # Why?